ece492w2019group3/PO_tracker/appnote/readme.md

 ``node ./server.js  /dev/tty.usbmodemXXXX``

-Above is the format that the current (April 5th 2019) OS X system displays usb connections, with XXXX being replaced with a 4 digit number.
+Above is the format that the current (April 5th 2019) macOS system displays usb connections, with XXXX being replaced with a 4 digit number.

 13) The terminal should display lines similar to what was observed in step 9) if